Jump to:

 - Once most of the liquid from the potatoes has collected at the bottom of the bowl, move the drained potatoes to the side and either discard the liquid and reserve the starch settled underneath it or discard everything.**

-- Beat the eggs with the salt, pepper, nutmeg and if using the 1 tbsp of corn or potato starch, then add to the potatoes.
+- Beat the eggs with the salt, pepper, nutmeg and if using the 1 tablespoon of corn or potato starch, then add to the potatoes.

 - Fry until each side is golden and crispy, about 4 minutes per side, depending on how large the pancakes are.